Report: NFL investigating another Detroit Lions player for gambling violations

 “It’s an emphasis on the league right now," Campbell said.
 "It’s a big thing.
 Our players know.
 We’ve tried to hammer it home.
 Certainly, we did after that point, hit it two more times and we’ll just, we’ll keep doing it."

-This article originally appeared on Detroit Free Press: NFL investigating another Detroit Lions player for gambling
+This article originally appeared on Detroit Free Press: NFL investigating another Lions player for gambling violations: report